 A monthly guide:

-- Beaches are most popular during this time
+- Beaches are extremely popular during this time.

 - DO NOT go to Patagonia during this time – Most attractions & resorts are closed, and trail and park access is limited.

 - This is a good time to visit Central Chile.